-The bookworms in us will agree that books provide the much-needed escape from reality.
-Whether it’s an adventurous story or a hair-raising mystery, they sure know how to switch on our vivid imagination.
+The bookworm in us will agree that only books can provide the much-needed escape from reality.
+Whether it’s an adventure or a hair-raising thriller, they sure know how to feed our vivid imagination.
 Though the smell of a new book is almost irresistible, most of the people these days are choosing to go the digital way by investing in either a mobile device or a Kindle.

-Undoubtedly, e-readers like Kindle, Nook, Kobo or PDF readers in browsers have made reading books so much easier.
-But buying books — both online and offline — can, at times, cost the earth.
+Undoubtedly, e-readers such as Kindle, Nook, Kobo or PDF readers in browsers have made reading books so much easier.
+But buying books — both online and offline — can, at times, cost the world.

-Not only that, there are several formats which you can choose to download (depending on the type of reader).
-The UI is minimalistic with the right things at the right place.
+Not only that, there are several formats that you can choose to download (depending on the type of reader).
+The UI is minimalist with the right things at the right place.